Haufe-Lexware/hl.plone.boardnotifications/README.txt

 - all member properties as defined in portal_memberdata
 - conversation title: use %(threadtitle)s to reference the conversation title in
 - conversation URL: use %(threadurl)s to reference the conversation URL
-- forum title (boardtitle)
+- forum title: use %(boardtitle)s to reference the forum title
-- comment URL (commenturl) if appropriate
+- comment URL: use %(commenturl)s to reference the comment url

 Personalized Mail Salutations
 -----------------------------